AristaUpstateNY/Newsletter/docs/index.md

     ---

     We make it easy for you to view products that are of interest, all virtually!
-Technical memebers of the team showcase outstanding explanation of the products.
+Technical members of the team showcase outstanding explanation of the products.
 Click below to see our list of Webinars.

     [Arista Webinars](https://www.arista.com/en/company/news/webinars){.md-button}